 : At the end of this step, you will have the credentials needed to access your WordPress blog.

 You’re almost done but, before you can log in to WordPress, you need the administrator credentials.
 Follow these steps:

-To get the administrator password, follow these steps:
+To get the username and administrator password, follow these steps:

 Log in to the AWS Cloud Console.